chancesmith/chance-smith-gatsby-blog/content/blog/fast-enough/index.md

 ## The point is

 Get feedback from your team.
-Try something challenging. experiment with something small.
+Try something challenging.
+Experiment with something small.

-if you do one or all of these, you’ll have more information to make better decisions.
-You’ll then have more information to know what the right pace is for you and your team.
+If you do one or all three of these, you’ll have more information to make better decisions.
+You’ll then know what the right pace is for you and your team.